ices-tools-dev/echoSMs/docs/contributing.md

 ![The coordinate system](resources/coordinate_system.svg){:style="height:400px;width400px"}

-The definitions are such that _θ_ values of 0°, 90°, and 180° correspond to organism pitches of head on, dorsal, and tail on, respectively, and positive values of _ɸ_ indicate a roll to starboard.
+The definitions are such that _θ_ values of 0°, 90°, and 180° correspond to acoustic wave incidence angles of head on, dorsal, and tail on, respectively, and positive values of _ɸ_ indicate incidence angles from the positive _y_-axis side of the organism.
+Note that the definition of these angles is in terms of the acoustic wave, not the orientation of the organism.
 All model code should accept angles and produce results in this coordinate system.
 If the model calculations use a different coordinate system, the code should internally convert between the system given above and the version used in the code.

 ## Code style